The 3D pulsar magnetosphere with machine learning: first results: Summary and conclusions

 \section{Summary and conclusions}

-We have developped a novel numerical method that allows us to obtain the steady-state force-free dissipationless ideal 3D pulsar magnetosphere.
+{We have developed a novel robust numerical method that allows us to calculate steady-state force-free ideal 3D pulsar magnetospheres for various pulsar inclinations and polar cap shapes}.
 Our method {\it does not} involve a time-dependent simulation that eventually relaxes to a steady-state, as in all previous attempts to obtain the steady-state pulsar magnetosphere.
 Instead, we solve directly the generalization of the axisymmetric pulsar equation \citep{1973ApJ...182..951S} in 3D \citep{1974ApJ...187..359E,1975MSRSL...8...79M}.
+Notice that the method is not limited to centrally located dipole fields and can accomodate more complex stellar magnetic field configurations.